-Automotive Technician Resume: Examples and Tips
+Automotive Technician Resume: Examples & Tips

 Automotive technicians are responsible for diagnosing, repairing, and maintaining cars and trucks for local mechanic shops, automobile dealerships and garages.
 Major tasks associated with this job include diagnosing vehicle problems, working with specialized repair tools and equipment, performing inspections and recommending preventive maintenance.